zlahham/CV/README.md

 I have been involved in the entrepreneurial ecosystem at the University of Warwick for a while.
 That is where my co-founder and I started working on our startup, [CLUSTR.IO](http://www.theclustr.io).

 - Went through the *[Warwick Incubator](http://www.warwickincubator.com)* programme for 16 weeks
-- Conducted extensive Market Research in focus groups with Students and Lecturers
+- Conducted extensive Market Research in focus groups with students and lecturers
-- Built a visual prototype
-- Pitched our project at the demo day in front of investors
+- Built a visual prototype that we showcases at the Incubator demo day in front of investors
 - We were chosen to continue to work on the project fulltime after graduation by a university panel.

 #### Ruby

 I feel I am more confident in this language than any other at this point in time.
-I have worked on multiple Ruby based project, here are a few of my personal favourites:
+I have worked on multiple Ruby based projects.
+Here are a few of my personal favourites:

 - [TicTacToe Game](https://github.com/zlahham/tic_tac_toe)
 - [Live-Voting (Rails)](https://github.com/zlahham/live-voting)